jagannathpanigrahi313/DSA/Lecture 16 to 23.md

 //    int a = 15, b = 15;
 //    int* ptr = &a;
-//    ptr = &b;
+//    ptr = &b;   // ✅ Possible because ptr is a normal pointer, so it can be reassigned

 //    int a = 15;
-//    arr = &b;here arr is modifiable value means not changeable therefore arr is a constant variable
+//    arr = &b;// ❌ Error: 'arr' is not modifiable, because the arr is a constant variable
+               // It always points to the first element of the array and cannot be reassigned

    cout << arr << endl;//pointer
    cout << *arr << endl;//pointer => 1